penthooose/framework_toolkit/README.md

 ### Data Preparation

-> Note: These tools are currently tightly coupled to specific application projects and may not be suitable for direct external use without adaptation.
+> Note: These tools are highly customized for my specific application and primarily serve as implementation examples.
+They demonstrate how I approached data preparation for my domain, but would require significant modification for other use cases.

 Tools for preprocessing and transforming raw data: